-Fraser Health's 2019/20 year-to-date HSMR rate of 96.6 and the target is 96.
-At the hospital level, six sites (Burnaby, Chilliwack, Delta, Eagle Ridge, Langley Memorial and Mission Memorial) are meeting the target.
+Fraser Health's 2019/20 year-to-date HSMR rate of 95.8 is meeting the target of 96.
+At the hospital level, eight sites (Burnaby, Chilliwack, Delta, Eagle Ridge, Fraser Canyon, Langley Memorial, Mission Memorial and Peace Arch) are meeting the target.
 All sites within Fraser Health are dedicated to ensuring that we have the best practice and performance in place for patients and families.
 We will continue to make every effort to improve our performance in the area of Hospital Standardized Mortality Rate.